 Lincoln landslide victim identifiedBy KRISTI GAROFALO

-LINCOLN - Lincoln police have identified Eugene “Rusty” Brooks, 42, as the man killed in Tuesday morning's landslide, the only reported New Hampshire fatality related to Hurricane Sandy.
+LINCOLN - Lincoln police have identified Eugene 'Rusty' Brooks, 42, as the man killed in Tuesday morning's landslide, the only reported New Hampshire fatality related to Hurricane Sandy.

 Lincoln Police Chief Theodore Smith said Tuesday morning he thought the town made it through the storm pretty well.

-“I had just finished checking out all the town's bridges,” he said.
-“Everything looked good until 8:22 a.m.”
+'I had just finished checking out all the town's bridges,' he said.
+'Everything looked good until 8:22 a.m.'